hemashushu/docker-vscode-bridge-for-nixos/README.md

 # VSCode Bridge for NixOS

-This image is designed to enable development, debugging, and extensions with VSCode running on [the NixOS operating system](https://nixos.org/) just like it running on a general Linux operating system.
+This image enables development, debugging, and extensions with VS Code running on [the NixOS operating system](https://nixos.org/), just as if it were running on a regular Linux operating system.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=4 orderedList=false} -->